This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 - Creating “sticky” sessions or externalizing process state.

 The strengths of request/response game servers, such as compact communication semantics and ease of retries after an application or network failure, work well for turn-based and mobile games.
+We recommend that servers of this type use a serverless API on a platform such as App Engine or Cloud Run.

 Externalizing the game world state